Priyanka-Mondal/priyanka-mondal.github.io/_pages/firstpage.md

   <h2>Hello there!
 Welcome to my personal website.</h2>

   <p>
-    Currently, I am working towards my PhD at
+    Currently, I am a Software Engineer at Snap Inc. on the Privacy-by-Design team, where I build privacy auditing and validation systems to detect and prevent privacy violations in large-scale products and machine learning workflows.
+    My work spans privacy reviews, incident response, data classification, and privacy-preserving analysis for ranking and recommendation systems, with a particular focus on ensuring that user data and user preferences are respected in production systems.
+I completed my PhD from
     <a href="https://www.ucsc.edu/about/" target="_blank">University of California, Santa Cruz (UCSC)</a>.
-    I am advised by
+    I was fortunate to be advised by
     <a href="https://owenarden.github.io/home/" target="_blank">Prof. Owen Arden</a> and
     <a href="https://idemertzis.com" target="_blank">Prof. Ioannis Demertzis</a>.
-    My research lies in the intersection of security in distributed systems, language-based security, and applied cryptography.
+    During Ph.D. my research work lied in the intersection of security in distributed systems, language-based security, and applied cryptography.
 I also have experience with Encrypted search, Compiler Design, Program Analysis, Blockchain Technologies, and Formal Verification techniques in
     <a href="https://coq.inria.fr/" target="_blank">Coq</a>.
-    I work closely with the people from
+    I worked closely with the people from
     <a href="https://lsd.ucsc.edu" target="_blank">Language, Systems, and Data Lab (LSD)</a>, and
     <a href="https://srl-ucsc.github.io/seminar.html" target="_blank">Security Research Lab (SRL)</a>.
     At UCSC, I am a member of